Complexity of syntactical tree fragments of Independence-Friendly logic: Complexity of generalized Henkin trees

+In it, the extra quantifier $\exists i$ does not produce any Henkin or signalling patterns; and it blocks the possibility of distributing the universal quantifiers below the conjunction.
+In \cite{JaaBar2019} it is shown that the GH3 tree suffices to describe NP-complete problems (3-COLORING and SAT) and that a family of its extensions$^*$ captures ESO.
+Those results show that ``signalling by disjunction'' does not exhaust the sources of second-order expressive power of regular, non-prenex $IF$ logic.

-\begin{teo} 1) If a tree $T$ is in GH1($\land$) but it does not contain disjunctions, and is not Henkin, nor signalling, then it has first-order complexity. \\ 2) If a tree $T$ is in GH2($\land$) but it does not contain disjunctions, and is not in GH1($\land$), Henkin, nor signalling, then it has first-order complexity. \end{teo}
+\begin{teo} 1) If a regular tree prefix $T$ does not contain disjunctions, and is not GH2($\land$), Henkin, nor signalling, then it has first-order complexity. \\ 2) If a regular tree prefix $T$ does not contain disjunctions, and is not in GH1($\land$), GH3, Henkin, nor signalling, then it has first-order complexity. \end{teo}

-\begin{proof} 1) Suppose $T$ satisfies the hypotheses; then, it contains at least one pattern
+\begin{proof} 1) Suppose $T$ satisfies the hypotheses; then, it is either modest or GH1($\land$).
+In the former case, it is in FO by theorem \ref{MODESTTREE}.
+In the latter, it contains at least one pattern

 \Tree [.$\vdots$\\$\forall x$\\$\vdots$\\$\land$ [.$\vdots$\\$(\exists u/U)$\\$\vdots$ ] [.$\vdots$\\$\forall y$\\$\vdots$\\$(\exists v/V)$\\$\vdots$ ] ]